sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/pull_request_reviews.md

 # Pull request reviews

 All contributions to Sourcegraph must be reviewed and approved before being merged into the `main` branch.
-This includes code changes, document changes, and more.
+This includes code changes, documentation changes, and more.

 Our goal is to have a pull request review process and culture that everyone would opt-in to even if reviews weren't required.